submariner-io/submariner-website/src/content/troubleshooting/_index.en.md

 ##### Check CoreDNS Configuration

-Submariner requires the CoreDNS deployment to forward requests for the domain `supercluster.local` to the Lighthouse CoreDNS server in the cluster making the query.
+Submariner requires the CoreDNS deployment to forward requests for the domain `clusterset.local` to the Lighthouse CoreDNS server in the cluster making the query.
 Ensure this configuration exists and is correct.

-First we check if CoreDNS is configured to forward requests for domain `supercluster.local` to Lighthouse CoreDNS Server in the cluster making the query.
+First we check if CoreDNS is configured to forward requests for domain `clusterset.local` to Lighthouse CoreDNS Server in the cluster making the query.

 `kubectl describe configmap coredns`